 The list goes on…

-Some of the insights I learnt from reading these books have helped me in my job – especially negotiation.
+Some of the insights I learned from reading these books have helped me in my job – especially negotiation.

 Did you know that by just flinching and not saying a word – you might get a huge discount?